 2. Get creative when it comes to feeding your cast and crew.

 If you’re shooting a low budget project, it’s important to feed your cast and crew very well.
 Everyone is happier when they have a full belly—think of it as a form of compensation.
-Craft services and meals can cost quite a bit but did you know that a lot of restaurants have it in their budget to donate so much per month?
-Call up local restaurants, let them know what you’re doing, and prepare a pitch you can share.
+Craft services and meals can cost quite a bit but did you know that a lot of restaurants have it in their budget to donate a certain amount every month?
+Call up local restaurants, let them know what you’re doing, and prepare a pitch.
 They may say no, but you’d be surprised how many times this has worked for me.

 3. Don’t skimp on pre-production.